unity3d-jp/UnityChanToonShaderVer2_Project/README.md

 -----
 ## 【Version】
-### 2018/10/05: 2.0.5 Test：Added new features below.
+### 2018/10/06: 2.0.5 Test：Added new features below.
 ### 【Caution】The internal variable name of BaseMap had been changed.
-The internal variable name of BaseMap(_BaseMap) had been changed into _MainTex in order to fix the problems with SSAO in PostProcessing Stack.
+The internal variable name of BaseMap(`_BaseMap`) had been changed into `_MainTex` in order to fix the problems with SSAO in PostProcessing Stack.

+Also added the following line to the property block of the .shader file.
+`[HideInInspector] _Color ("Color", Color) = (1, 1, 1, 1)`
+If you want to return to the original SSAO result, comment out as appropriate.

 ### ●Add Step_Offset slider to adjust the shade stepping of the point lights mainly in the Forward-Add path.
 In addition to the settings in BaseColor_Step, ShadeColor_Step, 1st_ShadeColor_Step,and 2nd_ShadeColor_Step, you can now fine-tune the shade stepping with Step_Offset to adjust the shading with point lights especially at cel-look style.